matheushss1/FastAPI-Quick-Starter/README.md

     - An implemented flow where users are invited via email, receive an invitation link, submit their new credentials, and are subsequently created.
 See [here](./src/routers/user.py#L30) and [here](./src/routers/user.py#L53).
 3. **User Authorization/Authentication Flow**:
     - After creation, users can obtain an `OAuth2 Bearer Token` by submitting their email and password, allowing them to perform authorized requests.
 See [here](./src/routers/user.py#L62) and [here](./src/routers/user.py#L82).
+4. **Role-Based Access Control (RBAC) with Scopes**:
+- Implemented RBAC ensures secure access control to resources based on user roles and scopes.
+Users are assigned specific permissions (scopes) that dictate their access level within the system, enhancing security and enforcing authorization policies.
+See [here](./src/core/dependencies.py#L62) and [here](./src/core/utils.py#L55).

 ### Connect and Follow
 I hope this template proves useful for your applications!
 Don't forget to follow me here on [GitHub](https://github.com/matheushss1) and connect with me on [LinkedIn](https://www.linkedin.com/in/eng-matheus-henrique/).